shpml/fundamentals/08_chapter/12_assessment.md

 var cardOne = "queen";
 ```

-2) Link the main.js file to your index.html file.
+2) Make sure you've linked your main.js file to your index.html file.

 3) Now that you have the four cards, you'll want to compare the variables to check for equality.